This primer is designed to prepare content creators to jump into the world of DITA.

 Darwin Information Typing Architecture (DITA) is an open standard for XML that is used to create, structure, and distribute content.
 At its essence, it’s a methodology for writing basic building blocks of content that can be organized and reused easily across platforms.

 Learn the basics of the Darwin Information Typing Architecture (DITA).

 In DITA, content is broken down into self-contained topics, then arranged in content maps, and published to multiple media outputs.

 What is DITA?

-“Darwin” references the scientist Charles Darwin who developed the concept of evolution.
+“Darwin” refers to the Charles Darwin, who developed the scientific concept of trait inheritance.
 In DITA, this refers primarily to the parent-child relationships of topics.
-A child inherits attributes from their parent.
+A child inherits traits, or attributes, from their parent.

-Information Typing does not refer to typing information on a keyboard, but rather to the categorization of information.
+Information Typing does not refer to actually typing information on a keyboard, but rather to the categorization of information.
 DITA uses a structured approach to authoring, including defined topic types and elements.
-For example, a concept topic conveys conceptual information, and a task topic contains procedural information.
+For example, a concept topic conveys conceptual information and a task topic contains procedural information.

 History of DITA